morgant/tools-osx/README.md

 `clipcat` prints and concatenates Mac OS Text Clippings.
 Submitted by David Kendal <https://gist.github.com/705623>.

+### dict

+`dict` performs a look-up in Mac OS X's included dictionary.
+Note: unlike the other scripts provided, this one requires that you have MacRuby installed <http://macruby.org/>.

 ### eject

 `eject` ejects a volume or network volume and all other volumes on the same local device.
 A shorter, simpler, smarter wrapper of `diskutil`'s various eject/unmount options and allows specifying either a full path in /Volumes or just the volume name.